UPDATE – New bluetooth iPad app.

 - Loops with just Finch/Hummingbird command blocks seem to run just once instead of looping.
 Add a non Finch/Hummingbird block into the loop to make the loop work (a good dummy block is a “Wait 0”).

 - In Mac OS 10.9/10.10 the sensor values may update very slowly.
 This is caused by App Nap putting the BirdBrain Robot Server to sleep, make sure you have the latest versions of all the software and follow the instructions in the Installation section for disabling App Nap.
-(If you are using a version of the BirdBrain server downloaded before May 2017, you should update to the latest version.)
+(If you are using a version of the BirdBrain server downloaded before May 2017, you should update to the latest version which fixes this issue.)

 - If the robot seems to stop responding for any reason, there is no need to close Scratch.
 Close the BirdBrain Robot Server application instead and re-open it.